 Sunday Pasta®: Farfalle all’Arrabbiata (Spicy Tomato Sauce)

 Floats like a butterfly, stings like a bee.
 I’ve been waiting to use this quote for about a year, ever since seeing the Muhammad Ali biopic, even though, as far as I know, he has absolutely no connection to either butterfly-shaped pasta or spicy tomato sauce.
 Still, I think the word play is genius!
 (Yes, I am the Champ of Sunday Pasta.)
 All this too while knowing full well that penne is the preferred pasta choice for an arrabbiata sauce, which is as simple as tomato, garlic, and chili pepper, and eminates from Rome.
 So rope-a-dope me all you want, but I’ll still say that Farfalle all’Arrabbiata is the Greatest.
 A real Thrilla in Manila (for your mouth).
 A real Rumble in the Jungle (for your belly).
-And by the way, your face is so ugly that you should donate it to the US Wildlife Foundation…
+And to quote Muhammad, your face is so ugly that you should donate it to the US Wildlife Foundation…

 Chop the garlic and chili pepper into small pieces.
 (The amount of chili you add is a matter of preference.
 You can substitute dried red pepper flakes if necessary.)
 In a large skillet, fry the garlic and pepper in the olive oil until golden.
 Be careful not to burn the garlic.
 Puree the tomatoes and add them to the garlic and pepper.
 Cook for 30 minutes over low heat.
 Add salt to taste.